RobinKa/RGDReader/README.md

 # RGD Reader
+**This project was a proof of concept and is now being superseded by [AOEMods.Essence](https://github.com/aoemods/AOEMods.Essence) which should be used instead.**

 This project provides a library, a command line interface too and a graphical user interface for reading Age of Empire 4 Relic Chunky archives such as `.rgd` and `.rrtex`.

 Join the AOE4 modding discord for information sharing and discussions: https://discord.gg/h8FX9Uq3vG